prometheusresearch/baseline-codebase/src/rex.web/README.rst

             return Response(json={"n": n, "n!": f})

 :attr:`.Command.path`
-    Specifies the location handled by the command.
+    URL handled by the command.

 :attr:`.Command.role`
-    The authorization required to perform the request.
+    The permission required to perform the request.
 Role *anybody* allows anyone to perform the request.
-If not set, *authenticated* role is assumed.
+If this attribute is not set, *authenticated* role is assumed.

 :attr:`.Command.parameters`
     List of query parameters expected by the command.
 For each parameter,